Cancer referrals hit record-breaking 2.7 million after pandemic slump

 “But it’s vital that the efforts of NHS staff are bolstered in the government’s forthcoming 10-year Cancer Plan.”

-Health Secretary Sajid Javid said: “The pandemic put unprecedented pressure on the NHS and it is positive to see more people coming forward for treatment and record numbers of people receiving life-saving cancer checks.
+Sajid Javid, the health secretary, said: “The pandemic put unprecedented pressure on the NHS and it is positive to see more people coming forward for treatment and record numbers of people receiving life-saving cancer checks.

 “Our upcoming 10-year cancer plan that will lead Europe in cancer care, along with our record investment to cut waiting times and the introduction of the health and social care levy, will help us continue our mission to tackle the Covid backlogs.”